tweag/python-monorepo-example/content/blog/2023-02-14-smtlib-backends.md

 during which I worked on optimizing [Pirouette][pirouette] (a Haskell tool for finding counterexamples to properties specified about programs[^3]) and its SMT-LIB-based interaction with SMT solvers.
-Pirouette was unfortunately not fast enough to be used in practice and, while this limitation still remains, my work has contributed to improve its runtime significantly.
+Pirouette was unfortunately not fast enough to be used on advanced examples and, while this limitation still remains, my work has contributed to improve the runtime performance significantly.

 The main improvement was to evaluate SMT-LIB commands through the solver's bindings instead of calling it through an external process, which halved the time spent interacting with [Z3][wiki-z3] in our measurements.